 The remuneration package of designated senior post holders, including the Principal and Chief Executive, is subject to annual review by the Remuneration Committee of the governing body who use benchmarking information to provide objective guidance.
-The salary of the Assistant Principal Quality & Students is informed by the Association of Colleges' survey of senior pay in the sector on appointment.
+The salaries of the Assistant Principal Quality & Students, the Assistant Principal Student Services and the Assistant Principal Funding and Performance are informed by the Association of Colleges' survey of senior pay in the sector on appointment.
 Subsequent pay increases are subject to approval by the Corporation through the normal budget approval mechanisms.

 A panel of Governors undertakes an annual review of the Principal and Chief Executive's performance against the college's overall objectives using both qualitative and quantitative measures of performance.
-The Principal and Chief Executive undertakes an annual review of the performance of the Vice Principal, Curriculum and Learning and the Vice Principal, Corporate Services with input from Governors followed by a further review by the Remuneration Committee.
-The Principal and Chief Executive undertakes an annual appraisal of the performance of the Assistant Principal Quality & Students.
+The Principal and Chief Executive undertakes an annual review of the performance of the Vice Principal, Curriculum and Quality and the Vice Principal, Corporate Services with input from Governors followed by a further review by the Remuneration Committee.
+The Principal and Chief Executive undertakes an annual appraisal of the performance of the Assistant Principal, Quality & Students; the Vice Principal, Curriculum and Quality undertakes an annual appraisal of the performance of Assistant Principal, Student Services and the Vice Principal, Corporate Services undertakes an annual appraisal of the performance of the Assistant Principal, Funding and Performance.